 Nature, trees, the smell of the air, freedom, birds chirping, the feeling of escaping the urban life – welcome to the concept of treehouses.
-These beautiful wooden structures can be built with the utmost respect to nature, blending perfectly with the natural environment and with minimal human footprint.
-If you are going to spend your nights in the heart of the wilderness, why choose concrete blocks that prevent you from fully-experiencing the living world?
+These beautiful wooden structures can be built with the utmost respect to nature, blending perfectly with the natural environment and minimal human footprint.
+So if you will spend your nights in the heart of the wilderness, why choose concrete blocks that prevent you from fully experiencing the living world?
 We have collected a list of the most eye-catching treehouse designs where you can stay at.

-Five unique treehouses were built in the park of the Château d'Usson in the picturesque French countryside.
-The picture below is of the Zen treehouse which is perched at 8 meters high on a very old oak tree.
+Sur Un Arbre Perche resort consists of five unique treehouses built in the park of the Château d'Usson in the picturesque French countryside.
+The picture below is of the Zen treehouse, perched 8 meters high on an ancient oak tree.
 First, you have to go up a spiral staircase and then all the way through the monkey bridge to get into your very private treehouse with a double bed inside.
 Zen is a fitting name to describe this peaceful and tranquil place.

 We are still in France, and this time it's another childhood dream come true.
 Inspired by the fairy-tale spires of nearby chateaus, this mini-castle is high up in the canopies.
 The treehouse-castle has a hot tub on the terrace.
 What more can I say?

 Creating these uniquely-shaped treehouses was an architectural feat.
-They blend in with nature and open up to it at the very peak where the bedroom is situated to have the best views possible.
+They blend in with nature and are open to it at the very end where the bedroom is situated to have the best views possible.

-These wooden structures are so big, that the largest house can accommodate 20 people on three levels.
-Located in the tropical part of China on Hainan Island these giant treehouses are next to the 5000 acres Buddhist ecological theme park.
+These wooden structures are so big that the most prominent house can accommodate 20 people on three levels.
+Located in the tropical part of China on Hainan Island, these giant treehouses are next to the 5000 acres of Buddhist ecological theme park.

 Bonbibi, Burl, Nest, Temple of the Blue Moon, Trillium, and Upper Bond.
 These are the names of the six distinctively different treehouses by Treehouse Point in the wilderness of the Pacific Northwest.
-The Burl treehouse pictured below is surrounded by soft moss that forms an opulent canopy.
+The Burl treehouse you can see below is surrounded by soft moss that forms an opulent canopy.
 The treehouse encircles the over 300 years old and 200 feet tall Douglas fir tree.

 This pyramid-shaped wooden house squirts spring water from its top and lets it run down on the facade covered by greenery.
 It's quirky enough from the outside, but imagine your room covered by plants that are sprinkled by water all the time.
 It's like a never-ending rainfall in the Chilean rainforest.

-Located in the Peruvian Amazon, the Treehouse Lodge Iquitos is offering rooms high in the canopies of the jungle.
-If you are a fan of heights and climbing you are in the right place.
-Some of the treehouses are over 65 feet (20 meters) in the air.
-You have a perfect overview of the Amazon and a safe distance from the wildlife on the ground.
+Located in the Peruvian Amazon, the Treehouse Lodge Iquitos offers rooms high in the canopies of the jungle.
+If you are a fan of heights and climbing, you are in the right place.
+Some treehouses are over 65 feet (20 meters) in the air.
+As a result, you have a perfect overview of the Amazon from a safe distance of the wildlife.

-Airbnb's favorite, the Secluded Intown Treehouse is located in the forests of Atlanta, yet it feels like you are as remote as the Siberian taiga.
-The treehouse trio is interconnected by cute suspended bridges, and the main building houses the honeymooners' dream.
-It has a bed on wheels that you can roll out to the open balcony and rest under the open sky.
+Airbnb's favorite, the Secluded Intown Treehouse, is located in the forests of Atlanta, yet it feels like you are as remote as the Siberian taiga.
+Cute suspended bridges interconnect the treehouse trio, and the main building houses the honeymooners' dream.
+It has a bed on wheels to roll out to the open balcony and rest under the open sky.

 It's fair to say that this is probably the most luxurious treehouse in the world.
-Woodmans is the happy marriage of a high-class design hotel and a private treehouse.
+Woodman's is the happy marriage of a high-class design hotel and a private treehouse.
 The details are mesmerizing.
-I still cannot decide if I want to soak in the freestanding copper bathtub or taking a hot shower outdoors on the terrace and hopping into the hammock right after.
+I still cannot decide if I want to soak in the freestanding copper bathtub or take a hot shower outdoors on the terrace and hop into the hammock right after.
 Did I mention the built-in Finnish sauna?

-Floating 10 meters high from the ground in the branches of the trees, this Alien-egg-shaped treehouse couldn't be more quirky.
-Covered with glass panels all around, inside you will find the most amazing 360° view panorama you have ever witnessed in a treehouse.
+The Alien-egg-shaped treehouse floating 10 meters high above ground couldn't be more quirky.
+Covered with glass panels all around, inside, you will find the most amazing 360° view panorama you have ever witnessed in a treehouse.
 It's like a magical levitation above the Californian Red Wood forest.

-A magical eco-retreat in Bali with out of this world treehouse creations.
-Chiara's Treehouse that's pictured below has a long ladder to climb, but the view and the privacy will compensate for the effort.
-Eye-catching details everywhere you look; natural swimming pools, pods floating above the river, and outdoor freestanding bathtubs.
+Bambu Indah is a magical eco-retreat in Bali with out-of-this-world treehouse creations.
+Chiara's Treehouse, pictured below, has a long ladder to climb, but the view and the privacy will compensate for the effort.
+There are eye-catching details everywhere you look; natural swimming pools, pods floating above the river, and outdoor freestanding bathtubs.